vermin/wazn-android-wallet/README.md

 ```
 2. Open Chrome
 3. Navigate to chrome://inspect/#devices
-4. Under "Remote Target", you should see a WebView titled "WebView in com.mymonero.android"
+4. Under "Remote Target", you should see a WebView titled "WebView in com.wazniya.android"
 5. Click "inspect" to open the WebView in DevTools